miyako/miyako.github.io/_posts/2019-08-31-4d-plugin-zip.md

 1. Invisble files are NOT stored
 1. Symbolic links are NOT stored
 1. UNIX file attributes are NOT stored
-1. Dates are not stored
+1. Dates are NOT stored
 1. Platform is ``fat``

 * Zip